 Not all trees produce sweet, edible, tasty sap in sufficient quantities to make a syrup!
-Maple syrup is usually made from the xylem sap of sugar maples; as well as red maple and black maple trees.
-It can also be made from other maple species, such as the Bigleaf Maple in the Pacific Northwest.
+Maple syrup is usually made from the xylem sap of sugar maples (Acer saccharum) which is also known as the hard maple, rock maple, sweet maple and black maple.
+But maple syrup can also be made from the sap of red maple and black maple trees.
+It can even be made from other maple species, such as the Bigleaf Maple in the Pacific Northwest.

 These trees are "tapped" meaning a hollow tube is inserted into a drilled hole.
 How many times you can tap a single tree is calculated based on the tree’s diameter, health and growth rate.
 The maple tree must be at least 8 to 10 inches in diameter.
 Larger diameter trees can have more taps inserted ; basically 1 more per each additional 20 cm of tree trunk diameter; up to a maximum of three taps per tree and season.
 Done this way, the tapping does not adversely affect the growth of the maple trees.